caddis/craft-wistia/_dev/notes.md

 ## Feature Enhancements Wishlist

-1. Sidebar filtering by project on modal
+- Sidebar filtering by project on modal
-2. Add thumbnails to element rows
+- Add thumbnails to element rows
-3. Ordering in modal
+- Ordering in modal
-4. Add cache-clearing on a per-file basis
+- Add cache-clearing on a per-file basis
 	- registerCachePaths() won't work because we're saving into a table, not the Craft cache storage directory.

 ## Outstanding Tasks

+- Update curl request to guzzle
-1. Add params to front end output
+- Add params to front end output
 	- limit
 	- offset
 	- sort